 Dolphin Cruise

-To get a closer glimpse of Florida marine life, get out on the water for a dolphin cruise.
+To get a closer glimpse of Florida marine life, get out on the water for a dolphin tour.
 We saw so many the day we went out!

 It seems the folks at Paradise Boat Tours know just where to look!
 Dolphins love to follow boats, as you can see!